openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

-In the examples presented here, for the sake of simplicity, we'll assume that the images upon which we'll perform these operations are all the same size -- for example, 640x480 pixels, a typical capture size for many webcams.
+In the examples presented here, for the sake of simplicity, we'll assume that the images upon which we'll perform these operations are all the same size -- for example, 640x480 pixels, a typical capture size for many SD ("standard definition") webcams.
 We'll also assume that these images are monochrome or grayscale.

 - adding two images together
 - subtracting two images